Jefferson49/ExtendedImportExport/README.md

 The file ExamplePythonScript.py contains an example, how an automatic download could be performed with a Python script

 **IMPORTANT SECURITY NOTE:**
 Please note that installing this module will enable everyone, who can reach the webtrees URL, to download the GEDCOM files from webtrees.
-Therefore, you should consider to use this module in secure private networks only or apply addition access restrictions, e.g. for certain IP addresses only.
+Therefore, you should consider to use this module in secure private networks only or apply additional access restrictions, e.g. for certain IP addresses only.

 **Webtrees versions:**
 The module was developed and tested with [webtrees 2.1.4](https://webtrees.net/download)